HackerHarry/mff-misc/README.md

 The script aborts, if the sniper would have to throw in more than maxamount.<br>
 Already thrown in goods will be disregarded!<br>
 MFFUSER und MFFPASS need to be changed.

+Using this script is against the game provider's terms and conditions.<br>
+Your game account may be suspended.
+Use this script at your **own risk**.

+Buy coins and support the game provider this way!